 The MMSCI program is designed for postgraduate clinician-scientists working in clinical or translational research at the fellowship and junior faculty level (or equivalent).
 Candidates holding an MD, MBBS, MBBCh, PhD or comparable academic degree are eligible to apply.

-The central pillars for delivering our fully integrated program consist of four intensive workshops across a two year span.
-Between each workshop, learners will continue to acquire core knowledge and skills by way of a ‘Flipped Classroom’ series and longitudinal seminar series.
-In addition to the traditional learning of biostatistics, epidemiology and study design, our goal is to promote the development of critical thinking skills, writing and presentation skills and experience in leadership and management.
+The program format features three intensive workshops across a two-year span.
+Between each workshop, students will continue to acquire core knowledge and skills by way of longitudinal lectures and a course in Contemporary Topics in Clinical and Translational Investigation.
+In addition to the traditional learning of biostatistics, epidemiology and translational methods, our goal is to promote the development of critical thinking skills, writing and presentation skills, and leadership experience

 - A two-year intensive, mentored research experience at a Harvard-affiliated laboratory in Boston

 - Leading clinical and translational research faculty from Harvard Medical School, Harvard T.H.
 Chan School of Public Health and laboratories from Harvard-affiliated organizations